FridaElo/Book_analysis/README.md

 `LIMIT 1000`

-The second query was focused on the popularity and average review score of each category , popularity was measured by the total number of reviews left on amazon.
-It was written as shown, using a join on sql to pull values from both tables.
+The second query focused on the popularity and average review score of each category.
+Popularity was measured by the total number of reviews left on Amazon.
+It was written as shown, using a join in SQL to pull values from both tables.

 `SELECT AVG(review_score) as avg_score, Data.categories, count(review_score) as number_of_reviews`